chayin1/pytohn/README.md

 # Python
-This repository contain all the project of the python student of code lagos batch 5 in christ riches Ikotun Lagos
+This repository contain all the project of the Python Student of code Lagos batch 5 in Christ Riches Ikotun Lagos